code-logik/code-logik/README.md

 # About Me

-Code-Logik is not only my GitHub username but also the name of my new website and potentially a future company.
+Code-Logik is my GitHub username and the name of my new website.
+It may also become a side gig in the future.

 Here are a few things about me: